rozensoftware/rozmitmat/README.md

 *redirectto* is the IP address where the domain address will be redirected to

-Add *--verbose* for more detailed output.
+Add *--verbose (-v)* for more detailed output.
+Works the best in conjuction with the *-l* option.

+Add *--log (-l)* for saving pcap file with the traffic; with *-v* option shows data like: DNS requests, source and destination addresses, HTTP body.

 You can write of course also like this: